Lebus004/CarRental/README.md

 ### Scenario

-CarRental_FHNW is a lightweight demonstration system enabling customer and admin to manage a catalog of rental cars and bookings.
+CarRental_FHNW is a lightweight demonstration system enabling customers and admins to manage a catalog of rental cars and bookings.
 It provides both administrative and user-facing functionality.

 ### User Stories